 The Stevia Plant

-Stevia Rebaudiana Bertoni is a herb native to the Paraguay Valley.
-It has been used as a sweetener in parts of South America for 1,500 years.
+Stevia Rebaudiana Bertoni is an herb originating from the valley of Paraguay.
+It has been used as a sweetener in parts of South America for 1500 years.

 Stevia is the world's only natural sweetener with no calories, no carbohydrates and no glycemic index!

-It is the most healthy and natural alternative to sugar and artificial sweeteners, such as aspartame and sucralose.
-Stevia is a plant with a number of very sweet steviol glycosides in the leaves, of which stevioside and rebaudioside A are the most important.
+It is the most healthy and natural alternative to sugar and artificial sweeteners such as aspartame and sucralose.
+Stevia is a plant where a number of very sweet steviol glycosides occur in the leaves, of which stevioside and rebaudioside A are the most important.

 The stevia leaf is 15 to 20 times sweeter than sugar and the steviol glycosides extracted from the leaf are about 100 to 480 times sweeter than sugar.